Valyo95/card-cost-service/Readme.md

 ---

 ## Unit & Integration Testing
-Both unit & integration test are written in order to ensure the correct business logic and code execution.
+Multiple unit & integration test are written in order to ensure the correct business logic and code execution.
+The cover over 90% of the application's code.

-They are added in the CI/CD GitHub Action's pipeline as seperate steps to ensure that a Green Builds does not have broken tests.
+The tests are added in the CI/CD GitHub Action's pipeline as separate steps and if any test fail then the build will fail.

 The [JaCoCo](https://www.eclemma.org/jacoco/) library is being used to produce a test coverage report for both unit and integration test and merge the two reports into one final report.

-This report is later used in the Static Code Analysis in order to pass the Sonar's project Quality Gates.
+This report is later used in the Static Code Analysis phase in order to pass the Sonar's project Quality Gates.

+---

 ## Containerization and docker-environment
-Each time the application is built a Docker image is created The app is configured to produce a docker image by using the [dockerfile-maven-plugin](https://github.com/spotify/dockerfile-maven), that can be used to run the app directly.
+Each time the application is built a Docker image is created.
+The app is configured to produce a docker image by using the [dockerfile-maven-plugin](https://github.com/spotify/dockerfile-maven), that can be used to run the app directly.

 There also exists a [docker-compose](docker-compose.yml) environment to make this process even easier.

+---

 ## OpenApi - Swagger documentation
 Documentation is an essential part of building REST APIs.